Structure of Fellow Programme in Management (FPM)

 When a student is ready to submit his/her thesis, The FPM committee appoints the Thesis Examination Committee (TEC), consisting of one member of the TAC (in consultation with the Chairperson TAC) and two eminent external experts, to be taken from experts' list submitted by the TAC Chairperson.

 - Examining the thesis work

-- Conducting an oral thesis defense examination (any one of the external expert will be invited to conduct the oral examination).
+- Conducting an oral thesis defence examination (any one of the external experts will be invited to conduct the oral examination).